department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content/destigmatizing-language-in-substance-use.md

 ## Criminal justice system (or criminal legal system): Language to use and avoid

 **Note:** We acknowledge the movement toward replacing references to the “justice system” with references to the “legal system.”
-We’re including both terms at this time and may update this information in the future as consensus arises.
+We’re including both terms at this time and may update this information in the future as we continue these conversations.

 **Use:** Person with justice system involvement; person with legal system involvement
 **Avoid:** Convict, criminal, delinquent, offender